te427/redhall/README.md

 - ~~add common topics to character interaction~~
 - clean up dialogue manager into common, finer tuned methods
 - add notifications to the UI (i.e. on item pickup)
+- add sfx to picking items
+- add music state to track if tracks should change or continue
+- fix inventory item count offset when greater than 1 digit

 ### Larger Items
+- make it an electron app
 - add world map
-- create an inventory
+- ~~create an inventory~~
 - create a persuasion system
   - concept - talking about topics increases/decreases likes based off of character personality?
-- split item layer into collision/non collision layers
+- ~~split item layer into collision/non collision layers~~
   - add tiles of multiple sizes
   - add general interactions for tiles of type
   - add specific interactions for tiles at a given place